Online Course FAQ

 A: Online courses are demanding.
 They are not self-paced or self-study and should not be viewed as easier than seated courses.
 They are actively led by an instructor, and there are deadlines.
 You will be expected to read your textbook and other materials, read faculty lectures online, submit your answers to questions, complete other exercises or assignments, and participate in online discussions.

 A: There is an orientation for Moodle, which is the delivery system for all of the College's online courses.
 Once you have access to Moodle, you will see instructions for completing the online orientation on the Moodle home page.
 Also, before each semester begins, we offer several face to face orientations for new Moodle users.
-You may find those dates on the Moodle login page (see Main Menu).
+You may find those dates on the Moodle login page (see Main Menu for semester Online Information).

 A: Each online course is equivalent to the seated section of the same course in terms of credit, hours, objectives, transferability, and approval for tuition assistance.